Perspective | Capitol rioters searched for Nancy Pelosi in a way that should make every woman’s skin crawl

 The “Nancy” part is intentional.
 Footage shows us that the rioters were also looking for male lawmakers; they were looking for Vice President Mike Pence.
 They referred to him as “Pence,” not “Mike.”
 They yelled his name instead of cooing it.
 They wanted to show they were angry with him.
 Her?
 They wanted to show she was their toy.

-Some women — and I won’t say all, but I think it is closer to all than none — have heardtheir own first names called out in this singsong tone.
+Some women — and I won’t say all, but I think it is closer to all than none — have heard their own first names called out in this singsong tone.
 Maybe a woman heard it when the front door clicked open, announcing the homecoming of the boyfriend who hits her sometimes.
 Or maybe she heard it intoned with flirtation and menace by the unnerving guest at a party; maybe she was hiding in the pantry at the time, concocting her excuse to leave.
 Or maybe she heard it while lying in bed, eyes wide open, wishing she hadn’t told the pushy date he could sleep it off on the sofa.

 Oh Naaaaaaancy.
 A woman who hears it thinks of a specific kind of danger, and a man who says it thinks of that danger, too.
 That’s why he says it.
 To make clear that he is the hunter, and guess what you are?